pacav69/generator-joomla-spc/README.md

 * PHPDocumentor stubs for every method, as well as page-level doc blocks
 * Uses ``'`` over ``"``, because that's what the official Joomla library uses

 So rather than manually creating your own ``config.xml`` and other config files, you just need to load up this generator, type in your options, and everything is set up for you.
-If you want to add a new model, view, or controller, just use the subgenerators!
+If you want to add a new model, view, or controller, just use the sub-generators!

 What this generator does is place the code in a src folder for editing.